python-sprints/python-sprints.github.io/pandas/guide/source/pandas_setup.rst

 * Fork the `pandas repository <https://github.com/pandas-dev/pandas>`_ on GitHub by click on the top-right `Fork` button

 .. note::
-    For **Window Users**: download git for Windows <https://gitforwindows.org/>
-    and run Git Bash in the directory where you want the copy of pandas source code with the following commends.
+    **Window Users**: run the next commands in a Git Bash session in the directory where you want to download pandas source code (download git for Windows <https://gitforwindows.org/> if needed).

 * In the terminal of your computer, in the directory where you want the copy of pandas source code, run: